emmacodes19/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

-Content, Padding, Border and Margin
+Content, Padding, Border and Margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?